-At 31 December 2016, appraisals or valuations carried out by independent experts were used, in accordance with the criteria of Ministerial Order ECO/805/2003.
-Appraisals are no more than two years old, and less if there are indications of impairment.
+The fair value is determined using appraisals or valuations carried out by independent experts in accordance with the criteria of Ministerial Order ECO/805/2003.
+Appraisals are no more than two years old, subsequently adjusted using an internal valuation method.
 Homes with a fair value of under EUR 250,000 are updated using statistical appraisals.
-According to Circular 4/2016, the Company may obtain full individual appraisals to meet the new requirements until 31 December 2017.

-In this respect, CaixaBank has a corporate policy that guarantees the professional competence and the independence and objectivity of external valuation agencies as provided for in legislation, under which these agencies must comply with neutrality and credibility requirements so that use of their estimates does not undermine the reliability of their valuations.
+In this respect, the CaixaBank Group has a corporate policy that guarantees the professional competence, independence and objectivity of external valuation agencies as provided for in legislation, under which these agencies must comply with neutrality and credibility requirements so that use of their estimates does not undermine the reliability of their valuations.
 This policy stipulates that all valuation agencies and appraisers used by CaixaBank in Spain must be included in the Bank of Spain's Official Registry and that their valuations be performed in accordance with the methodology set out in Ministerial Order ECO/805/2003, of 27 March.
-The main appraisers and valuation agencies with which CaixaBank worked in Spain in 2016 are listed in Note 19.
+The main appraisers and valuation agencies with which the CaixaBank Group worked in Spain in 2016 are listed in Note 19.